mkijowski/lab6-ceg-3400/LAB6-INSTRUCTIONS.md

 of the student's home network.
 It can include any other devices on the network that you have obtained permission to include in this document.

-Assumptions and constraints:
-Threat sources as discussed in class:

-  * Malicious software
-  * Software Bugs
-  * Insider Threats (trusted person with or without intent to do harm)
-  * Outsider threats including ALL of the following:
-    * Hackers
-    * Crackers
-    * Script Kiddie
-    * Cyber Criminals
-    * Cyber Terrorists
-    * Hacktivists
-    * State-Sponsored attackers

 ---

 ### Task 1: `/home` sweet `/home`